-What You Need To Know About The Federal Criminal Process
+What You Need To Know If You’re Charged With A Federal Crime

 An accused individual is arrested by the federal agency which has subject-matter jurisdiction over the offense (such as the DEA, FBI, INS, or ICE).
 Initially, the person arrested will be held for some hours by the arresting agency.

-Once the arresting agency processes the individual for arrest (and interrogates or attempts to interrogate the person), the arresting officers turn the person over to the U.S. Marshals, who have the responsibility to house persons arrested for a federal charge.
-The Marshals will usually house the person in a metropolitan correctional center.
-The person is kept in the Marshals’ custody until he/she is bailed out, the charges are dismissed, or the person is sentenced.
+Once the arresting agency processes the individual for arrest (and interrogates or attempts to interrogate the person), the arresting officers turn the person over to the U.S. Marshals Service, which has the responsibility to house persons arrested for a federal charge.
+The marshals will usually house the person in a metropolitan correctional center.
+The person is kept in the marshals’ custody until bail is posted, the charges are dismissed, or the person is sentenced.

 If the person is sentenced to a term of imprisonment, the responsibility for housing the person passes to the Bureau of Prisons (BOP).